CONNECT-platform/inter-auth-spec/SECURITY.md

 establishing secure communication channels (such as TLS/SSL) can be utilized to establish communication with the user to a reasonable degree of certainty that the intended user was communicated with.

-since only **trusted entities** are required to establish secure external communication channels, the specification remains explicitly agnostic about how it is implemented, as it does not affect interoperability. regardless, any implementation for establishing such channels MUST satisfy the properties of secure communication channels described [here](#secure-communication).
+since only some **trusted entities** are required to establish secure external communication channels, the specification remains explicitly agnostic about how it is implemented, as it does not affect interoperability. regardless, any implementation for establishing such channels MUST satisfy the properties of secure communication channels described [here](#secure-communication).